K

 Intellectual Property Portfolio:

-- Licensing Programs: The Company licenses Capri Sun packaged drink pouches for North America and grants perpetual licenses for Kraft and Velveeta brands for certain cheese products to an affiliate of Groupe Lactalis.
+• Licensing Programs: The Company licenses certain brands, such as Capri Sun, from third parties for its North America segment.
+It also grants perpetual licenses for its Kraft and Velveeta brands for certain cheese products to an affiliate of Groupe Lactalis.

 Leadership & Governance